 - Your referral program and any kind of social sharing

 Take Insight Timer as an example.
-It functions as a subscription-based app, but it also has to think in terms of growing its community to support their teachers who work for donation.
+It functions as a subscription-based app, but it also has to think in terms of growing its community to support their teachers who work for donations.
 So once a user signs up for an upcoming event, the app suggests that the user promotes it among their friends.

 You may also remember the italki example we reviewed above: the app uses in-app messages as a way to encourage social media sharing.

-3. Feature Announcement and Promotion
+3. Feature announcement and promotion

 Imagine you have a new feature in your application and you want more users to adapt it.
 With in-app messages, you can draw maximum attention to your new functionality and speed up its adoption.

-Or, let’s say, you doubt whether your entire audience will make use of a new feature.
+Or, let’s say you doubt whether your entire audience will make use of a new feature.
 To avoid a costly mistake, you may test your hypothesis of a new feature first — just present it to a selected segment of users in the form of in-app messages and see how your audience reacts.

 Using in-app messages, you can also add a warning, tooltip or comment on the app flow.
 No matter how long it’s been since the app launch or its latest version release — with customizable in-apps, it will be quick and simple, so both your customers and your internal team may feel at ease.